sequential-parameter-optimization/Hyperparameter-Tuning-Cookbook/a_04_gp_background.qmd

 plt.show()
 ```

-## Generation of Random Samples and Plotting the Realizations of the Random Function
+## Generation of Random Samples and Plotting the Realizations of the Random Function {#sec-random-samples-gp}

 In the context of the multivariate normal distribution, the next step is to utilize the previously constructed covariance matrix denoted as `Sigma`.
 It is used as an essential component in generating random samples from the multivariate normal distribution.